 We drive by jungles that had been bombed during the war.
 After the war, the lack of vegetation caused flooding.
 In the last 15 years the government has tried to protect the land and animals that live here.

 Wood was previously used as a main building material, but now it is expensive.
 The most expensive woods are ironwood and teak.
-Harvesting these woods is illegal but carry a big value.
+Harvesting these woods is illegal but carries a big value.

 There is a lot of government corruption so they often accept bribes.
 There is only one party.